apalache-mc/apalache/docs/README.md

 The [./src/SUMMARY.md](./src/SUMMARY.md) specifies the table of contents shown in the sidebar of the documentation.
 Any top-level chaptes must be linked from there.

+## Internal documentation

+Design notes and memos that are part of the documentation of our design process or for reference by developers are collected in [./internal](./internal).